nqpz/flowamok/README.md

 - Left arrow key: Move left in the list of scenarios.
 - Right arrow key: Move left in the list of scenarios.
 - `a`: Toggle auto-stepping.
+- `p`: Toggle whether to support cycles and similar perfect but slow simulation.
 - Up arrow key: Increment the steps per second in the auto-stepping mode.
 - Down arrow key: Decrement the steps per second in the auto-stepping mode.
 - `r`: Reset the current grid and stop auto-stepping.